Integralist/integralist.co.uk/content/posts/golang-reverse-proxy.md

 We also use `gorilla/mux` as it supports utilising regular expression path matching (we could do this ourselves, but using a library in this case helps to keep the code we have to write down).

-> Note: you would likely abstract the multiple reverse proxy instances away under a factory function to simplify the code.

 ```
 package main